-Your son's big day is fast approaching and as the mother of the groom you want to look your very best, however, you're stuck for ideas on what to wear.
+Nothing rings in the new year like the announcement of a wedding engagement, especially if it is that of your son.
+If you're lucky enough to be the mother of a groom-to-be, then you're probably already wondering what you should wear.
 Would you prefer a classic fail-safe or is standing out from the crowd in something more unusual your thing?
-We've put together this style guide, which considers all shapes and sizes, to help you decide...
+Either way, we've put together this style guide, which considers all shapes and sizes, to help you decide...

 For more on style and beauty, head this way...